 The dingo is the largest land predator in Australia.
 Scientists believe it descends from Asian dogs arriving in Australia about three and a half thousand years ago, possibly on boats of Asian travellers.
-It became a camp dog for Aborigines and also spread into the wild.
+It became a camp dog for Indigenous Australians and also spread into the wild.
 Papa inura is a hunter but also scavenges dead animals and even feeds on insects and plants.
 Papa inura cannot bark but their howls sometimes penetrate still desert nights.

 Many Australia city dwellers know brush-tailed possums.
 They like to nest in tree hollows or house roofs, but both of these are in short supply at Uluru.
 Wayuta once lived here in the few large trees, in caves and even in termite mounds, but they have now disappeared.
 As they are an important Tjukurpa animal, Anangu and Parks Australia hope to reintroduce them.

 The enduring symbol of Australia is the kangaroo.
 The deserts of Australia have the largest - the Malu - with males two metres long from nose to tail tip.
 They bound across the open plains.
 At a top speed of about 60 kilometres an hour a big red male can leap eight metres horizontally and three metres vertically.
 Hopping is actually an efficient way of travelling.
 Try it - but for best results you would need the long legs, the balancing tail and the rhythm of a kangaroo.
 Females are smaller and often a blue-grey colour.